How Can Biology Impact Human Living?

 3. Causing as well as treating infectious diseases.
 Examples of infectious diseases are TB, HIV, scabies, and hepatitis.
 Diseases are biological phenomena.
 It can be caused or caused by the organisms, bacteria, viruses, or other agents which dispose into human living.
 Some of these organisms do not cause any disease to them, but when they are transmitted to other organisms, they can cause diseases.

 4. Change you physically and mentally.
 Scientists now know that psychological and physiological changes are intertwined.
 So, a hormone imbalance may be at the root of a myriad of mental or emotional issues, such as depression, anxiety, or obsessive-compulsive disorder.
 Experts also say that women’s menstrual cycles may be linked to their mood.
 And hormones don’t just affect women, either.
 Men’s testosterone levels may be linked to anxiety and aggression, while low testosterone levels can interfere with sex drive and fertility.
+That is why many men often go for extracted supplements such as tongkat ali australia or a similar product wherever they live.
+That, and visits to a medical professional for treatments are known to help many people correct their hormonal imbalances.

 5. Creates antibiotic-resistant bacteria.
 The rapidly developing field of microbiome research has the potential to revolutionize our understanding of how humans live.
-Microbiome research explores how bacteria and yeast, fungi and protozoa in and on us influence our health and their interactions with other organisms.
+Microbiome research explores how bacteria and yeast, fungi, and protozoa in and on us influence our health and their interactions with other organisms.
 These microorganisms play an important role in our immunity, influence our digestion, and they can affect our mood.

 6. Provides you with clean water.
 Long ago, humans needed a source of clean water to survive.
 Bacteria, fungi, protozoa, and other microorganisms are naturally occurring contaminants of drinking water.
 Though they are typically not dangerous, their presence in drinking water can cause unpleasant taste and odor and possible unpleasant health effects, such as diarrhea, cramps, nausea, and gastrointestinal illness.